fbgallet/roam-extension-live-ai-assistant/README.md

 4. [Agents (Query agents and Live Outliner)](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#4-agents)
 5. [Security concerns](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#5-security-concerns)
 6. [Detailed documentation for advanced uses](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#6-detailed-documentation-for-advanced-uses)

-## Support my work

-This extension requires a lot of work in my free time.
-If you want to encourage me to develop further and enhance it, you can [buy me a coffee ☕ here](https://buymeacoffee.com/fbgallet) or [sponsor me on Github](https://github.com/sponsors/fbgallet).
-Thanks in advance for your support! 🙏

----

-For any question or suggestion, DM me on **X/Twitter** and follow me to be informed of updates and new extensions : [@fbgallet](https://x.com/fbgallet).

-Please report any issue [here](https://github.com/fbgallet/roam-extension-live-ai-assistant/issues).

 ![Live AI Demo q](https://github.com/user-attachments/assets/e7fee859-df46-44a7-a4ba-3b638314e26c)